santosfamilyfoundation/SantosInstallation/README.md

 ### 4a: Local installation (for testing and development)

 First, download the Santos Vagrant box from [this link](https://goo.gl/6hl76J).
 Add it to your vagrant boxes with the command `vagrant box add santosbox santos.box`.
+You will also need a default provider to run VMs (such as virtualbox).
+To install, run `sudo apt-get install virtualbox` if on Ubuntu.
+Instructions for other OSes can be found online.

 In the directory where SantosInstallation was cloned, run `vagrant up` to begin the install process.
 Verify installation with `vagrant ssh` and opening a python shell.
 Here, try `import storage`.